 To the uninitiated, after bonking on Stage 16 in the Tour de Farce, Floyd rode away to a victory the next day.
 While he was hailed as having ridden one of the great races ever, the truth was he rode well — but not like Superman.
-The teams that should have organized early and chased failed to do so which allowed him to open a nine minute lead on them.
+The teams that should have organized early and chased failed to do so which allowed him to open a nine-minute lead on them.

 Floyd knew if he won the stage he would be tested.
 It would be foolish to cheat.
 Floyd stood up like a man and at every opportunity maintained his innocence, all the way to the Court for Arbitration for Sport.
 They were especially annoyed that he had the balls to fight the charges and not only found against him on June 30, 2008, but also fined him $100,000.
-How dare someone question their authority.
+How dare someone questions their authority.

-I met Floyd in January, 2007.
+I met Floyd in January 2007.
 He came away as believable to me.
-For full disclosure I have to mention that I am a genealogist.
+For full disclosure, I have to mention that I am a genealogist.
 I trace some of my ancestry to a Landis family in Lancaster Co., Pa. in the 1700s.
 Floyd, of course, is from a Mennonite family named Landis in Lancaster Co., Pa.
 However, I have traced some of Floyd’s lineage and have yet to make a connection.
 Cousin or not, I believe him.